 Rediscovering the Value of Faith, Family, and Tradition

 Family portrait of the Tosettos (paternal ancestors), 1927

-Twentieth-century America provided a platform for countless immigrant peoples who, in turn, have contributed to the nation’s landscape as a multicultural, inclusive land of possibilities.
+America has provided a platform for countless immigrant peoples who, in turn, have contributed to the nation’s landscape as a multicultural, inclusive land of possibilities.
 Still, the waves of assimilation work to obscure and suppress the distinctive customs and beliefs of immigrants and refugees, many feeling coerced to conform to American attitudes towards race, the economy, and politics.
 Others, inundated with American media, consumerism, and secularity have forgotten those aspects about their family heritage and background that make them unique.

 Select Publications and Interviews

 “Between Abstention and Moderation: The Example of the Jerusalem Council and the Italian Pentecostal Holiness Ethic.”
 Journal of the European Pentecostal Theological Association 39, no. 1 (2019): 14–24.

 “Luigi Francescon,” among other entries, contributed to the Encyclopedia of Christianity in the United States, edited by George Thomas Kurian and Mark A. Lamport.
 Lanham, MD: Rowman and Littlefield, 2016.

 Review of The Devil’s Redemption: A New History and Interpretation of Christian Universalism, 2 vols., by Michael J. McClymond.
 Pneuma: The Journal of the Society for Pentecostal Studies 41, no. 2 (2019): 339–41.

 ** For a complete list of publications, see my CV.